ashleybeshir/Rust_Noobs_Render/README.md

 This a 2d renderer that is similar to sfml.
 Uses glutin for window and gfx rs for rendering.
 ## Purpose of this cargo
 Making a high abstraction library for 2d games.
+Trying to simplify the process for the programmer.
+So for simple games not much hacking has to be done.

 ### To-Do(can change)
 * [x] Simplified window system